-We’ll have access vehicles available to get you as close as possible to any cats.
+We’ll gain access by vehicle to get you as close as possible to any cats.
 Every sighting will be different.
-We’ll do our best to work around everyone’s physical abilities, but you do have to be in good health and mobile to join this tour.
+We’ll do our best to work around everyone’s physical abilities, but you should be mobile and in good health for this trip.

 A snow leopard sighting may be one of the highlights of this trip, but not the only one!
 We hope to see and photograph ibex, urial (wild sheep with long legs and relatively small horns), wolves, red foxes, bearded and Himalayan griffon vultures, and golden eagles.
 Expansive landscapes and the rich Himalayan culture will make this the trip of a lifetime.

 Arrive at Delhi Indira Gandhi International Airport (DEL) in Delhi, India, any time of day.
 Our VIP welcome team will meet you at the airport and transfer you to our five-star hotel for a couple of days of relaxation and being pampered.
 Feel a little “Royal” at the Capital’s only Modern Palace hotel.
 Always a great way to start a trip!

 Overnight at the luxurious The Leela Palace Hotel